omnidan/redux-undo/README.md

   initTypes: ['@@redux-undo/INIT'] // history will be (re)set upon init action type

-  debug: false, // set to `true` to turn on debugging })
+  debug: false, // set to `true` to turn on debugging

+  neverSkipReducer: false, // prevent undoable from skipping the reducer on undo/redo })
 ```